 Internal flights within Belize are an additional $620 per person (subject to change).
 International airfare to and from Belize City is not included in the expedition cost.

 A holiday surcharge may apply to certain travel dates based upon international or local holidays, as well as local events and festivals.
+Dates during December holiday season may also be subject to minimum night restrictions at certain accommodations used on this program.

 Travelers should be in good health and comfortable walking or standing for extended periods of time.
 Daily activities may include city walking tours, visits to sites, game drives, or easy hikes, with options for more physical activities such as hiking, kayaking, snorkeling and biking.